 How to find Bimmah Sinkhole

 Wadi Tiwi is not far from either Wadi Al Shab or the sinkhole and is another awesome drive through traditional Omani villages.
-You really need a 4WD vehicle to get all the way up to Mibam Village for the closest access to the beginning of Wadi Tiwi.
+However, in theory you really need a 4WD vehicle to get all the way up to Mibam Village for the closest access to the beginning of Wadi Tiwi.

 A friendly truckload of local young men stopped and waved us to follow them out which was more relaxing without being the car in front around the blind corners!
 We also stopped to join the locals and wash our rental car at the first ford crossing on our way back!

 I would recommend Tiwi village itself for a stop to explore.
-If we went again this would be top of our list to go back and make the full trek further up to Wadi Tiwi swimming hole.
+It is worth a short visit and to check out the start of the wadi even if you don’t make the full trek further up to Wadi Tiwi swimming hole.

 What about accommodation in Oman?